Influence of Rotation on Fingering Convection in Planetary Cores: Results

 Figure~\ref{fig:spectra_bands} shows the times series of the kinetic energy and the power spectra of the poloidal kinetic energy at different times of the simulation at $N^2/\Omega^2=1.24$ of Series 2.
 The fingers initially develop at a size close to the Stern scale (around $l\approx m \approx 80$), but the energy then builds up at small $m$, with a dominant $m=0$, and around about $l\approx 40$.
 Meanwhile the energy at the Stern scale gradually decreases before reaching saturation at a lower energy level than the bands.
 The fingers might be losing energy to the benefit of the bands, either due to a decrease of the mean composition gradient in the bulk or due to non-linear energy transfers, or because of the progressive increase of the zonal flow, which finally reaches saturation after $t>5$.
 At saturation ($t=4.6$), the bands carry a similar amount of kinetic energy to the initial fingers at the Stern scale (at $t=0.3$).
 Their associated local Reynolds number is thus greater (as their latitudinal scale are larger), but remains below unity.

-To study the temporal behaviour of the bands in the saturated regime, Figure~\ref{fig:transition_drift} shows a space-time diagram of the axisymmetric radial velocity at a fixed radius close to the inner boundary ($r=1.6$).
+Figure~\ref{fig:transition_drift} shows a space-time diagram of the axisymmetric radial velocity at a fixed radius close to the inner boundary ($r=1.6$), where the horizontal axis corresponds to co-latitude.
+This representation allows us to track the temporal evolution of the axisymmetric bands in the saturated regime and reveals their latitudinal drift.
 The time period corresponds to approximately one viscous timescale (one unit of dimensionless time).
 For latitudes smaller than $\pm70^{\circ}$, the bands slowly drift latitudinally over time towards the equatorial region, eventually disappearing on the tangent cylinder.
-New drifting bands nucleates over time around latitudes of $\pm70^{\circ}$.
+New drifting bands nucleate over time around latitudes of $\pm70^{\circ}$.
 At higher latitudes, weak meandering bands can be seen and appear to be drifting towards the poles.
+The latitudinal drift is not attributable to meridional circulation, as the meridional velocity is very weak within the tangent cylinder and would not produce the observed drift direction, making this mechanism unlikely.
+While advection by the zonal flow could account for the drift of the spiraling structures, it does not explain the latitudinal drift observed in the axisymmetric bands in Figure~\ref{fig:transition_drift}.

 Azimuthal velocities are associated with the presence of the bands of poloidal flows.
 Similarly, they show a spiraling or axisymmetric pattern.
 They can be seen inside the tangent cylinder in Figure~\ref{fig:zonal}(c) in \S\ref{sec:zonal} with a smaller amplitude than the equatorial prograde zonal.
 To observe their temporal evolution, we filter out the spherical harmonics degree $l=1$ in the post-processed data, which is the main component of the equatorial zonal flow.
 The space-time diagram of the filtered axisymmetric azimuthal velocity is shown in Figure~\ref{fig:transition_drift} and reveals that the latitudinal drift is also seen in the banded azimuthal flow.